MolochVentures/moloch/README.md

 ##### Security Tokens

 To interface with offchain securities like SAFTs, the MolochLAO will issue security tokens that follow the Claims Token Standard [ERC-1843](https://github.com/ethereum/EIPs/issues/1843) and the Simple Restricted Token Standard [ERC-1404](https://github.com/ethereum/EIPs/issues/1404).
+Upon distribution of the SAFT tokens, the LAO custodian would send them to the claims token contract to be distributed to the claims token holders.

-Upon liquidation of a security, the LAO custodian would convert the proceeds to a token suitable for dividends (e.g. DAI) and send it to the claims token contract to be distributed to the claims token holders.
+For equity, debt, or other revenue yielding securities the LAO custodian would receive the proceeds, liquidate to a token suitable for dividends (e.g. DAI) and then send the dividend tokens to the claims token contract to be distributed to the claims token holders.

-Members that ragequit and receive their fraction of a LAO-held security claims token will still be able to use their claims token to withdraw their dividends from the claims token contract.
+Members that ragequit and receive their fraction of all LAO-held security claims tokens will still be able to use their various claims token to withdraw their dividends from each claims token contract.

 Transfer restrictions will be enforced such that the security claims tokens can only be transferred to other DAO members, or other addresses whitelisted by the LAO admins.